Cat Cafes and Other Tokyo Eccentricities

 Curiously, the most popular breed that the locals like, is the ‘Scottish Fold’, the ones above with their ears bent forward — probably because they most resemble the kind of cute characters that the Japanese love so much — even when they’re real!

-Looking for other eccentric activities in Tokyo?
+Looking for eccentric activities in Tokyo besides the cat cafes?

 - Virtual Golf Bars — enjoy a few swings in front of golf simulator while you swig a beer at one of the many Golf Bars popping up all over Tokyo.
 There are a dozen alone in our neighbourhood of Akasaka.